arotto8719/liftoff-assignments/P2-Project_Outline/README.md

 Include Features here:
 Search: User will be able to search for results in database

-Hover over Pic: User will be able to hover with mouse over image of item to automatically find it's location and other information in the database.
+Hover over Image: User will be able to hover with mouse over image of item to automatically find its location and other information in the database.

 Create New Object: User will be able to create a new object in the database.

--For employees or visitors or the museum
 ### Technologies
 Include Technologies here:
 Java